A LETTER TO THE LADIES OF 2019

 I DON’T support girls with naturally high cheekbones.
 That’s not fair.
 You can’t sit with us.

 But unfortunately, this type of positive, encouraging attitude is tough to come by in all women.
-And we can blame the media, or we can blame men, or the cities we live in, or that hungry marketing application on ALL of our phones causing comparison after comparison, or whatever catty sorority we joined in college, for causing it all.
+And we can blame the media, or we can blame men, or the cities we live in, or that hungry marketing application on ALL of our phones causing comparison after comparison, or whatever catty sorority we joined in college, for creating it all.

 And there’s something very wrong with that.